 Timpani (also known as kettledrums) are remarkable percussion instruments.
 Not only are the tuned drums, but with the simple movement of a pedal, these large drums are effectively and accurately tuned to different pitches.

 To capture the sound of timpani for recording or live sound reinforcement, we start with the microphone.
 Though many microphones work magnificently of timpani, I had but two recommendations for miking these drums.
 They are:

-- Heil PR30: The Heil PR30 (link to check the price on Amazon) is a cardioid dynamic microphone with a large low-mass diaphragm.
+- Heil PR30: The Heil PR30 is a cardioid dynamic microphone with a large low-mass diaphragm.
 This microphone boasts a wide frequency response for a dynamic mic and is a top choice to close-miking timpani and miking timpani in live situations that call for isolation.
 The Heil PR30 is my recommended microphone when close-miking timpani.

-- AKG C414 XLS: The AKG C414 XLS (link to check the price on Amazon) is a multi-pattern large diaphragm condenser.
+- AKG C 414 XLS: The AKG C 414 XLS is a multi-pattern large-diaphragm condenser.
 The high sound quality and versatility of this microphone make it a top recommendation as a room mic, overhead, or close-miking solution for timpani.
 With 9 selectable polar patterns, 3 high-pass filters, and 3 attenuation pads, this microphone is a top choice for any mic configuration around a timpani.

 Before we discuss the PR30 and the C414 XLS in more detail, let's quickly talk about what timpani sound like.